jonkelleyatrackspace/bakthat-cloudfiles/README.md

 ### Command examples:
 #### Execute a backup WITHOUT PERFORMING ANY OPERATION, use this first!
-python2.7 filewalker.py backup --config filewalker.conf --noop true
+`/usr/bin/env python filewalker.py backup --config filewalker.conf --noop true`

 ####  Execute a backup based on your settings:
-python2.7 filewalker.py backup --config filewalker.conf
+`/usr/bin/env python filewalker.py backup --config filewalker.conf`

 ####  Restore a backup from remote end.
 Remember to add .enc if it is an encrypted file!
-You will be asked for the crypto password, and the file will be extracted in the local directory. python2.7 filewalker.py restore -f name-of-file.bz2.tgz.enc --config filewalker.conf
+You will be asked for the crypto password, and the file will be extracted in the local directory.
+`/usr/bin/env python filewalker.py restore -f name-of-file.bz2.tgz.enc --config filewalker.conf`

 # Command examples
 ## filewalker.py
 ### Run a backup in test mode (zero action taken)
-PRO-TIP: Adding --noop with any value after it causes no-op to take effect. filewalker.py backup --config filewalker.conf --noop true`
+PRO-TIP: Adding --noop with any value after it causes no-op to take effect.
+`/usr/bin/env python filewalker.py backup --config filewalker.conf --noop true`

 ### Run a backup against the configured directory.
 `/usr/bin/env python filewalker.py backup --config filewalker.conf`